 I cannot, for the life of me, tell you what I spent that $2000 on or how I spent it but I can tell you I maxed out that card very quickly.
 When I received my first statement a few weeks later I was perplexed.
 24.99% interest on what?
 I had sleepless night for days thinking about my newly acquired debt and the fact that I didn't have a clue how I would pay it off.

-To cut a long story short, I ended up having to tell my mother what I had done and then I had to use my meager savings and all of the spare money I earned and to pay it off (plus interest).
-As little as the $2000 seems now, thinking about it everyday caused me a lot of stress and it took me a several months to pay it off but I certainly learnt a worthwhile lesson.
+To cut a long story short, I ended up having to tell my mother what I had done (before she found out and of course I received the appropriate scolding) and then I had to use my meager savings (and by meager I mean around $75 lol) and the money I was earning at my student job to pay it off (including the hideous interest I accumulated).
+As little as the $2000 seems now, thinking about it every day caused me a lot of stress and it took me several months to pay it off but I certainly learned a worthwhile lesson.

-At the end of it all my little savings was gone and I ended up paying back the $2000 plus 24.99% compounded interest which was way more than anything I purchased on the credit card was worth.
+At the end of it all, I ended up paying back the $2000 plus 24.99% compounded interest which was way more than anything I purchased on the credit card was worth.
 Stupid.

 Got credit card debt?

 We've all make mistakes and maybe running up a credit bill is one of yours.
 Or perhaps you failed to plan and had to rely on credit for some important circumstances in your life.
 That's ok.
 Now it's time to make some changes.

 Step 2: Create a baseline emergency fund of $1000